-The Honda Accord is a sensible, reliable car that actually won’t put you to sleep in the turns.
+The Honda Accord has almost always been a sensible, reliable car that actually won’t put you to sleep in the turns.
+That’s still the case for 2016.
 What do you need to know before you buy a Honda Accord?
 Don’t worry, we’ll tell you everything right here in our Buyer’s Guide.

 Well done Honda!
 (Hat tip @Speedmonkeycouk)

 I just wanted to thank you for not making the Accord Sport with 6-speed manual available in white.
 Because if you did I would be really tempted to get one and that would distract me from my mission of obtaining a wagon.
 As for your color choices of 2 with the 6M, the black looks good but I refuse to buy another black…